lart-bangor/research-assistant/docs/source/developers/setup.rst

-      You will also have to make a fork if you want to make a *pull request* later, which is what you would do to have your modifications adopted in our official repository and included in future builds of the L'ART Research Client.
+      You will also have to make a fork if you want to make a *pull request* later, which is what you would do to have your modifications adopted in our official repository and included in future builds of the L'ART Research Assistant.

       For more information, check out how to
       `fork a repo <https://docs.github.com/en/get-started/quickstart/fork-a-repo>`_ in the